Northern quoll: Range and habitat

 The northern quoll occurs from the Pilbara region of Western Australia across the Northern Territory to south east Queensland.
-Their historical range extended uninterrupted from S.E Queensland to the Kimberleys in Western Australia.
+Their historical range extended uninterrupted from S.E Queensland to the Kimberley in Western Australia.
 There are several disjunct populations.
 This quoll species is most abundant in rocky ranges and open eucalypt forest.
 Analysis of occurrence records for the species shows that rocky areas are important for the species.

 Northern quolls have declined substantially since European colonisation of Australia, with one study in the Northern Territory finding a roughly 60% contraction in their extent of occurrence.
 Of the nine species analysed, this decline was only exceeded by that of the brush-tailed rabbit-rat, the sole remaining species in the genus Conilurus.
 In the Northern Territory, northern quolls appear to be declining towards geographic areas of higher vegetation complexity, lower elevation, and milder temperatures, suggesting that, in these areas, threats may be mediated or better tolerated.

+More geographically isolated populations, such as those on islands, have very small contributions to overall genetic diversity within the species, and also show relatively high levels of inbreeding compared to mainland populations.

 Conservation status

 The northern quoll is currently classified as Endangered by the IUCN.

 The species is now absent from many parts of its former range, particularly the savanna country.
 In 2005 it was listed as Endangered under Australian Commonwealth legislation (EPBC Act).
-Threats are predation by feral cats, dingoes and foxes, particularly after fire or grazing has removed protective ground cover.
+Threats are predation by feral cats, dingoes and red foxes, particularly after fire or grazing has removed protective ground cover.
 Destruction, degradation, and fragmentation of the quoll's habitat due to land clearing, grazing, pasture improvement, and mining are also significant.
 Quolls are also susceptible to being run over on roads.

 The current major threat to the northern quoll in the northern and western portion of its range is the spread of cane toads.
 Like many other native Australian species, northern quolls are poisoned after eating or mouthing cane toads.
 Cane toads were originally introduced in Queensland, but have now occupied the Top End of the Northern Territory, including Kakadu National Park and the Darwin area, and entered the Kimberley region of Western Australia, where they are established around Kununurra and Lake Argyle.